progpjs/httpServer/README.md

-# ProgpJS LibHttpServer
+# ProgpJS HttpServer

 This library implements the Go part for the http server stack.

-See https://github.com/progpjs/documentation for more information.
+See https://github.com/progpjs/progpjs for more information.